rec/rec/resume.en.md

 named `engora`, with over two dozen commands and subcommands, hundreds of flags and "practically complete" documentation,  used every day by almost everyone in the company.

-### <span>Lead developer on BiblioPixel, Maniacal Labs</span> <span> (2016-2019)

-Maniacal Lab's BiblioPixel was a popular lighting control program written in Python that controlled LEDs and smart bulbs in strips, matrices, cubes and other layouts.

-I rewrote it from the ground up, adding a REST server for pixel and higher-level control, code and data plug-ins, many animators including video feedback with an IIR filter, and a new data model using `numpy` arrays, leading to very roughly a 30x speedup with perfect backwards compatibility.

-Mostly Python, some Cython and C++.
-(I'd use [pybind11](https://pybind11.readthedocs.io/en/stable/) instead of Cython if I had to do it again.)

 ### <span> Senior software engineer at Ripple </span> <span>(2014-2016) </span>